smeghen/clubplanner/README.md

 ## Club Planner

 I decided to create an events planner site for a football club that I am involved with, to aid with the booking of the club facilities for training, meetings, matches and other club activities.
-The idea being that this is centre location that users can access to view book events, view upcoming events and see the availability of the various facilities..........
+The idea being that this is a central location that users can access to view booked events, view upcoming events and see the availability of the various facilities in this case Main Pitch, Training Pitch and the Club House.
-This project is based on the scheduling of activities for a Club (e.g. a Football Club), the idea being that users are able to book various events and the different facilities the club has.
 When creating an event, users are booking the required facility based on its availability and for specific groups.
-An example would be Senior Football training on Main pitch at a specific date and time.
-Users on registration, setup their profile with the groups that are relevant to them, so when an event is created within a specific group, this event will appear on their profile page once they log onto the site.
+An example would be Boys Under 10 Football training on Main pitch at a specific date and time, the application checks the database to see if there are any other bookings for the selected facility on the date and time specified.
+In this this way there is not the possibility of double bookings is prevented.

-This site could be easily modified to other clubs.
+This site could be easily modified to other clubs, by modifying the styling of the site and creating a separate database which would be specific to the facilities of that club.

  The live website can be found here: https://club-planner.herokuapp.com/